DiscM/flowstatedemos/QuickStart.md

 Existing mechanics to reuse:

-- The player already moves, jumps, shoots, falls, and respawns.
+- You already move, jump, shoot, fall, and respawn.
-- Coins already detect the player and increment `body.coins`.
+- Coins already detect you and increment `body.coins`.
 - `player.gd` already updates the floating coin counter.
 - The main scene already contains many coins and enemies.